midhunkalarikkal/FullDomain/Notes/React.md

 ------------------------------------------------------
 The `crossorigin` attribute sets the mode of the request to an HTTP CORS Request.
 The purpose of crossorigin attribute is used to share the resources from one domain to another domain.
 Basically, it is used to handle the CORS request.
 It is used to handle the CORS request that checks whether it is safe to allow for sharing the resources from other domains.

+CORS is a security feature implemented by web browsers to restrict web pages from making requests to a domain different from the one that served the web page.

 ## Avoiding Local Setup
 ------------------------